 Nancy Eason, 67, Forsyth County

-Eason, a retired court reporter, was in the passenger seat Monday when a large tree fell in a driveway, crushing her and trapping her husband, Mike Eason, who was in the driver's seat and suffered minor injuries, sheriff's officials said.
+Eason, a retired court reporter, died Monday after a large tree fell on a vehicle in a private driveway, sheriff's officials said.

 Nancy Eason worked for the Forsyth and Cherokee county judicial systems for many years.
 Mike Eason is a retired Georgia Bureau of Investigation special agent and served as chief of the Cumming Police Department from 2005 to 2009.